 We’ll call this a theft of service.
 We’ll call this a distraction from being capable of living in the moment.
 We’ll call this the ongoing thoughts that blind us to our actions, in which we take more than we give.
 We take and we take all that we can because we have this insatiable need to be fed and satisfied.
-Or, maybe the pendulum will swing the other way.
-And we give and we give because otherwise, what else do we have that’s endearing about us?
+Maybe the pendulum will swing the other way.
+We give and we give because otherwise, what else do we have that’s endearing about us?

 It’s all just a trade that complicates the mind.

 Although medications are helpful, in order to start our changes and improve our systems, we have to address the pathology.
 We have to address our personal science otherwise we lose ourselves on a path to nowhere.